Horokiwi

 Horokiwi is an outer northern suburb of Wellington.
 The area is semi-rural and there are no schools; most children attend schools in nearby Lower Hutt, and Primary School zoning is for Korokoro.
 The only feature other than houses and farms is Horokiwi Quarry.

 Access and roads

 The only access to Horokiwi is via Horokiwi Road, a road that climbs up a hill and branches off the Petone-Wellington motorway.
 There are only five streets/roads; Horokiwi Road, Hillcroft Road, Lincolnshire Road, Woollaston Way and Van Der Velden Way.
-The former runs for approximately 6.5 km, and the final kilometer eventually reaches Belmont Regional Park and becomes much more narrow.
+The former runs for approximately 6.5 km, and the final kilometre eventually reaches Belmont Regional Park and becomes much more narrow.
 It also provides scenic views of Lower Hutt, Wellington Harbour, and other northern suburbs of Wellington such as Tawa and Grenada North.

-Since 2010 the only access to Horokiwi is from the northbound lane of the State Highway (SH2), causing around 8 km detours for residents traveling from North.
+Since 2010 the only access to Horokiwi is from the northbound lane of the State Highway (SH2), causing around 8 km detours for residents travelling from North.

 The Caribbean Avenue Reserve can be accessed from Horokiwi Road.